tpgmartin/machine-learning-nanodegree/capstone/report.md

 The major bottleneck for this project was the implementation of the SVM classifier used by Scikit-Learn.
-This SVM does not scale well for larger datasets, with a reported order of growth between the square of the number of samples and the cube the number of samples[10].
+This SVM does not scale well for larger datasets, with a reported order of growth between the square of the number of samples and the cube the number of samples[11].
 A number of solutions to explore include trying to better utilise caching of calculated distances in memory, trying alternatives to Scikit-Learn like Vowpal Wabbit, or make better use of dedicated hardware, such as running the SVM on the GPU rather than a general purpose CPU.
 If a significant performance improvement can be made for the SVM classifier then I believe a future classifier could outperform the model created in this project.
-This is because a more opitimised classifer would be less reliant on preprocessing or hybrid approaches.
+This is because a more opitimised classifier would be less reliant on preprocessing or hybrid approaches.

 ### References